-Simply put Data mining is extracting meaningful insights from huge sets of data.
-It involves processes to extract information by identifying patterns, anomalies, trends, etc. which can be used by decision-makers to take important decisions.
-With the advent of technologies like Big Data and Data Science Businesses around the world have benefitted from data mining to achieve their business goals by identifying opportunities and making their organizations lean by cutting waste.
+Simply put, Data mining is extracting meaningful insights from huge data sets.
+It involves processes to extract information by identifying patterns, anomalies, trends, etc., which decision-makers can use to make important decisions.
+With the advent of technologies like Big Data and Data Science, businesses worldwide have benefitted from data mining to achieve their business goals by identifying opportunities and making their organizations lean by cutting waste.

-As discussed, it is of utmost importance in today’s time for Businesses and Organizations across the globe to make use of their data which they generate every second and throughout various business processes.
-Learning Data Mining techniques is, therefore, is one of the most sought-after skills that organizations are looking for and because the area of study is relatively new there is a dearth of experts in this field.
-The importance of data mining is unmatched and almost all kinds of businesses from Retail to banking and from Defense to Agriculture.
+As discussed, it is of utmost importance in today’s time for Businesses and Organizations across the globe to make use of the data which they generate every second and throughout various business processes.
+Therefore, learning Data Mining techniques is.
+Therefore, one of the most sought-after skills organizations seek.
+However, because the study area is relatively new, there is a shortage of experts in this field.
+As a result, the importance of data mining is unmatched, and almost all kinds of businesses, from Retail to banking and from Defense to Agriculture.

 One of the examples of Data Mining that we encounter daily in our lives is how Facebook has “targeted Ads” for its users.
-Facebook accumulates a lot of data in the form of likes, comments, photos, videos, chats, etc. It is one of the most data-rich companies along with Google and Amazon.
-By using Data mining tools and techniques it targets its users based on patterns and trends as discussed earlier with custom ads based on their individual tastes and preferences making Marketing more effective and efficient for Advertisers and Companies.
+Facebook accumulates much data from likes, comments, photos, videos, chats, etc. It is one of the most data-rich companies, along with Google and Amazon.
+Using data mining tools and techniques, it targets its users based on patterns and trends, as discussed earlier with custom ads based on their tastes and preferences, making Marketing more effective and efficient for Advertisers and Companies.

-Before considering taking on this course one needs to be well versed with certain topics like Structured Query Language, Schema and basic knowledge of Data Warehousing concepts.
+Before considering taking on this course, one needs to be well versed in certain topics like Structured Query Language, Schema, and basic knowledge of Data Warehousing concepts.

-Although it can be learned by anyone interested in understanding the concepts of Data mining for Academic or Career perspective, it is ideally suited for Computer Science graduates and people who are looking to advance their careers who are already actively involved in Data Mining and allied projects directly or indirectly.
+Although it can be learned by anyone interested in understanding the concepts of Data mining from an Academic or Career perspective, it is ideally suited for Computer Science graduates and people looking to advance their careers who are already actively involved in Data Mining and allied projects directly or indirectly.